Otto Strasser: Nazi Party (1925–1930)

+Throughout the late 1920s, Otto authored numerous articles and speeches that were published under Gregor's name.
+This practice utilized Gregor's parliamentary immunity to shield Otto from prosecution, though it consequently subjected Gregor to a series of libel lawsuits.

+According to his former associates, although Strasser particularly showed opposition to "Ultramontanism" in the 1920s, he had already joked at the time that he was willing to use religion, claiming that he would return to the "bosom of the Holy Roman Church" if politically necessary, adding: "they will take me, those cowl-pissers" (Kuttenbrunzer).

 Despite disagreements with Hitler, the Strassers did not represent a radical wing opposed to the party mainstream.
-Gottfried Feder was more radical and held great favour at the time.
-The Strassers were extremely influential within the party, but the Strasserist programme was defeated at the Bamberg Conference of 1926.
+Regarding finance, Gottfried Feder was more radical and held great favour at the time.
+The Strassers were extremely influential within the party, but the Strasserist program was defeated at the Bamberg Conference of 1926.
 Otto Strasser, along with Gregor, continued as a leaning Left Nazi within the party until he seceded from the NSDAP in 1930 following an aggressive attack led by Joseph Goebbels at a General Assembly on June 30, resulting in his expulsion from the meeting.
+This 1930 split also ended his political relationship with his brother.